scotgopal/PythonBeginnerProjects/README.md

     e.
 Let them know if they manage to guess all letters without making 6 mistakes.
 Else exit programe.
 I gave my player the ability to decide if they want to play again. ;)\
 6. __p/s: Make sure when you run the .exe, it has the '_sowpod.txt_' in the same directory.__

+### Project 6
+1. Used random, os, sys, time and numpy library
+2. Utilise functions to allow code jumping (as a replacement for 'goto' in C programming)
+3. Add print() functions to understand the code functionality while you're coding the project.
+I used them A LOT particularly for this project.

-**P/S** : I am also a beginner myself, so if you think there is something that can be improved, please bring up a new Issue.
+**P/S** : I am also a beginner myself, so if you think there is something that can be improved, please bring up a new Issue in GitHub.
 I am happy to be learning on ways to improve on my coding.
-Please also feel free to comment on my work.
-Thank you.
+Please also feel free to comment on my work or if you have learnt something new through the examples.
+Thank you and good luck learning Python!!

 _Scotrraaj Gopal_\
 _scotgopal@gmail.com_